krolingo/Reticulo/README.md

    - host:1022  → jail:22 (SSH)
    - host:8000 → jail:8000 (MeshChat web UI)

-> Note: Port forwarding is handled by Bastille’s RDR directives in the Bastillefile and assumes you are using Bastille’s NAT mode / pf integration.
+> Note: Port forwarding is handled by Bastille's RDR directives in the Bastillefile and assumes you are using Bastille's NAT mode / pf integration.

 ---